sbu-fsl/Metis/README.md

 `benchmark` will run `func(arg)` once and return the execution time.
 `benchmark_mt` will run `func(arg)` `times` times and return the average execution time.

+This branch aims to remove all the hard-coded configurations.